 The SIS machine W200 model and SIS electrodes when operated in 'REGEN' operational mode, completely and accurately fulfill the specifications of the electro-stimulation method for tissue healing and regeneration pioneered and patented by American orthopedic surgeon, Robert O Becker (1923-2008).

-• Unique electro-stimulation modifies cells in the injured tissue site to 'stem cells' for tissue regeneration.
+• Unique electro-stimulation stimulates fibroblast cells in the wound to self-modify with the regrowth abilities of stem cells, for tissue regeneration.

 USA Patent Documentation